aboutcode-org/purldb/purldb-toolkit/README.rst

-PurlDB toolkit
+purldb-toolkit
 ==============

-PurlDB is toolkit and library to use the PurlDB and its API.
+purldb-toolkit is command line utility and library to use the PurlDB, its API and various related libraries.

-The ``purlcli`` command acts as a client to the PurlDB REST API end point(s) to expose various PURL services.
+The ``purlcli`` command acts as a client to the PurlDB REST API end point(s) to expose PURL services.
 It serves both as a tool, as a library and as an example on how to use the services programmatically.

 Installation